eHealthAfrica/docker-ckan/README.md

 This repository contains the necessary files for building a base docker image for CKAN.
 The build can target either [Alpine Linux](https://alpinelinux.org/) or [Debian Linux](https//debian.org) and only includes required extensions to start a CKAN instance.
 This is based-off Keitaro's [docker-ckan](https://github.com/keitaroinc/docker-ckan).

+Additionally, the repository now contains necessary files for building Docker images for `Datapusher` and `Solr` and a sample Docker Compose setup with all services required to run a CKAN instance running on Docker.

 > **NOTE**
 > The `master` branch tracks and absorbs changes from the upstream Keitaro repository which then goes into the `develop` branch.
 The `develop` contains our modifications to the original work done by Keitaro mostly to include support for building a Debian Linux based CKAN image.
 The Debian build is modelled after the original Alpine build, to ensure the same build and runtime mechanisms apply across the targetted distros.
 >